 7. Ethan Allen Express

 New England is known for its leaf-peeping opportunities.
-Take in views of the Hudson River Valley, charming farms and villages, and the gorgeous Green Mountains between New York City and Rutland, Vermont.
+Take in views of the Hudson River Valley, charming farms and villages, and the gorgeous Green Mountains between New York City and Burlington, Vermont, just south of the Canadian border.
 Amtrak’s Ethan Allen Express takes riders on this 5-hour-and-30-minute journey daily.

 8. Missouri River Runner

-St. Louis – Jefferson City – Kansas City, MO
+St. Louis – Jefferson City – Kansas City

 Operating daily between St. Louis and Kansas City, the Missouri River Runner’s scenic journey lasts about 4 hours and 40 minutes.
 Peak leaf-viewing time in the Show-Me State is mid-October.
 In St. Louis, admire Forest Park’s fall foliage.
-The train goes through Independence, MO before terminating at Kansas City.
-Celebrate harvest in the heartland by visiting a pumpkin patch.
+The train goes through Independence, Missouri before terminating in Kansas City.
+Celebrate harvest in the heartland by visiting a pumpkin patch such as Faulkner’s Ranch.